Housing and Shelter - Self-Help Resources

 Click on a resource category listed below to see information related to that category.

-Housing Discrimination Complaint - U.S. Department of Housing and Urban Development
+Report Housing Discrimination - U.S. Department of Housing and Urban Development

 Save Your Home Philly Hotline

+The Save Your Home Philly Hotline is a partnership between the City of Philadelphia and Philadelphia Legal Assistance.
 For help with home mortgages, sheriff sales, tangled titles, or mediation scheduled through the Eviction Diversion program call the Save Your Home Philly Hotline at 215-334-HOME (4663) between 9:00 AM and 5:00 PM, Monday through Friday.
 Outside of these hours, callers can leave a message and get a call back from a housing advocate.
 The Hotline provides advice, brief service, and connects thousands of callers to housing counselors each year.
 More information at the link.
+You can also APPLY ONLINE for an issue, anytime by filling out the online application.

 Download forms and information from the Carbon County Court of Common Pleas